Criminal trespass in Ohio can be a serious charge. If you are dealing with a criminal trespass violation in Ohio, you may not know what to do next.

 “Land or premises” includes any land, building, structure, or place that belongs to someone else.
 Thus, a trespass can occur in a broad variety of locations.
 However, it is important to note that it is not a defense to a charge of criminal trespass that the land is owned or controlled by a public agency.

 In some situations, a trespass may rise to the level of aggravated trespass.
-Ohio law defines aggravated trespass as entering or remaining on the land or premises of another with the purpose to commit a misdemeanor while on the premises.
+Ohio law defines aggravated trespass as entering or remaining on the land or premises of another with the purpose of committing a misdemeanor while on the premises.
 For the purposes of this statute, a misdemeanor involves “causing physical harm to another person or causing another person to believe that the offender will cause physical harm to him.”

 What Are Penalties for Criminal Trespass in Ohio?